 The Land and Water focus area also covers Hailey's tree population and tree stewardship programming.
-Street trees in the downtown area must be selected from an arborist-approved species list, and the Public Works Department continues to implement new and improved standard conditions for planting, ensuring maximum tree health and longevity.
+Street trees in the downtown area must be selected from a Hailey Tree Committee approved species list, and the Public Works Department continues to implement new and improved standard conditions for planting, ensuring maximum tree health and longevity.
 The Hailey Tree Committee is an appointed citizen committee that was established in 2008, with the responsibility to promote sound arboricultural practices and tree diversity and to promote public education of proper tree care practices.

 Drought-tolerant landscaping, tiered utility billing for water consumption, and time of day/day of week irrigation requirements are the most widely applied code-based tools for water conservation in Hailey.
 The City of Hailey has also seen recent success in negotiating turf limits for new residential developments on large lots, as well as high efficiency irrigation systems.
-Water conservation continues to be an area of great public interest in the Hailey community, as demonstrated by surveys in the 2024 Comprehensive Plan Update.
+Water conservation continues to be an area of great public interest in the Hailey community, as demonstrated by surveys in the 2024 Comprehensive Plan Update (Appendix B).
 City staff are working to leverage partnerships and continue pursuing grant funding to help the community conserve water for current and future community members.

-Hailey is ultimately limited in both land and water resources.
-As the community grows, and the climate trends toward warmer summers and less snowy winters, the Hailey community must remain diligent, creative, and responsive to changing conditions.
-More proactive measures to conserve the land and water resources we currently have will be necessary to ensure quality of life for future generations.
-Supporting yard conversion to xeriscape landscaping, placing turf restrictions on new residential development, promoting infill development rather than more sprawl, and ensuring our parks remain healthy and accessible to all are some of the ways that the City of Hailey can help conserve land and water into the future.
+Like many communities in the West, Hailey is ultimately limited in both land and water resources.
+As the community grows, and the climate trends toward warmer temperatures year-round, compromising the capacity of our snowpack to store water into the hottest months of the year and exacerbating the risk of wildfires, Hailey must remain diligent, creative, and responsive to changing conditions.
+More proactive measures to conserve the land and water resources we currently have will be necessary to ensure adequate supply for future generations.
+Supporting yard conversion to xeriscape landscaping, placing turf restrictions on new residential development, promoting infill development and accommodating for new development within the existing footprint of development, and ensuring our parks remain healthy and accessible to all are some of the ways that the City of Hailey can help conserve land and water into the future.